/ Layer Blending Modes

 / Stacking Blend Modes

-Caution: Median stacking requires a minimum of three layers to work properly.
+Median stacking requires a minimum of three layer

-The median values for all the pixels in all the adjacent layers in this mode are computed and promoted into the master image.
+The median values for all the pixels in all the adjacent layers in this mode are computed and promoted into the master image to sub-pixel accuracy.

 This layer mode obeys the center operator to facilitate layer rotation, and the layer offset (translation) can also be adjusted using ←, →, ↑, ↓ and home, optionally in combination with control, opt/alt and shift for variations as follows: